gianfaye/gianfaye-jekyll/_posts/2016-01-21-arduino-getting-started.md

 ## Unboxing the Arduino Starter Kit

 Here are the photos I took while unboxing.
-Nagivate through the gallery to see what's included on the kit.
+Navigate through the gallery to see what's included on the kit.

 <iframe class="imgur-album" width="100%" height="550" frameborder="0" src="https://imgur.com/a/jlxHd/embed"></iframe>